-- The data needs to be processed so that the school, as a public authority, can perform a task in the public interest or exercise its official authority - The data needs to be processed for the legitimate interests of the school (where the processing is not for any tasks the school performs as a public authority) or a third party, provided the individual's rights and freedoms are not overridden - The individual (or their parent/carer when appropriate in the case of a pupil) has freely given clear consent. - 8.4.
-For special categories of personal data, Chadsgrove will also meet one of the special category conditions for processing under data protection law: - The individual (or their parent/carer when appropriate in the case of a pupil) has given explicit consent - The data needs to be processed to perform or exercise obligations or rights in relation to employment, social security or social protection law - The data needs to be processed to ensure the vital interests of the individual or another person, where the individual is physically or legally incapable of giving consent - The data has already been made manifestly public by the individual - The data needs to be processed for the establishment, exercise or defence of legal claims - The data needs to be processed for reasons of substantial public interest as defined in legislation - The data needs to be processed for health or social care purposes, and the processing is done by, or under the direction of, a health or social work professional or by any other person obliged to confidentiality under law - The data needs to be processed for public health reasons, and the processing is done by, or under the direction of, a health professional or by any other person obliged to confidentiality under law - The data needs to be processed for archiving purposes, scientific or historical research purposes, or statistical purposes, and the processing is in the public interest - 8.5.
-For criminal offence data, we will meet both a lawful basis and a condition set out under data protection law.
-Conditions include: - The individual (or their parent/carer when appropriate in the case of a pupil) has given consent - The data needs to be processed to ensure the vital interests of the individual or another person, where the individual is physically or legally incapable of giving consent - The data has already been made manifestly public by the individual - The data needs to be processed for or in connection with legal proceedings, to obtain legal advice, or for the establishment, exercise or defence of legal rights - The data needs to be processed for reasons of substantial public interest as defined in legislation
+- The data needs to be processed for public health reasons, and the processing is done by, or under the direction of, a health professional or by any other person obliged to confidentiality under law - The data needs to be processed for archiving purposes, scientific or historical research purposes, or statistical purposes, and the processing is in the public interest - 8.5.
+For criminal offence data, the school will meet both a lawful basis and a condition set out under data protection law.
+Conditions include: - The individual (or their parent carer when appropriate in the case of a pupil) has given consent - The data needs to be processed to ensure the vital interests of the individual or another person, where the individual is physically or legally incapable of giving consent - The data has already been made manifestly public by the individual - The data needs to be processed for or in connection with legal proceedings, to obtain legal advice, or for the establishment, exercise or defence of legal rights - The data needs to be processed for reasons of substantial public interest as defined in legislation